The Global Solutions to Cartan's Realization Problem: -integrability

-\begin{theorem} Let $A\to X$ be a $G$-principal algebroid which is $G$-integrable.
-Then there exists a unique (up to isomorphism) $G$-principal groupoid $\Sigma_G(A)\tto X$ which is characterized by either of the following: \begin{enumerate}[(a)] \item $\Sigma_G(A)$ is an $\s$-connected $G$-integration and the orbifold fundamental groups of $\s^{-1}(x)/G$ are trivial; \item $\Sigma_G(A)$ is maximal among $\s$-connected $G$-integrations of $A$: for any $\s$-connected $G$-integration $\G$ there exists a unique \'etale, surjective, morphism of $G$-principal groupoid $\Sigma_G(A)\to\G$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $A\to X$ be a $G$-integrable, $G$-principal algebroid.
+Then there exists a unique (up to isomorphism) $G$-principal groupoid $\Sigma_G(A)\tto X$ which is characterized by either of the following: \begin{enumerate}[(a)] \item $\Sigma_G(A)$ is an $\s$-connected $G$-integration and the orbifold fundamental groups of $\s^{-1}(x)/G$ are trivial; \item $\Sigma_G(A)$ is maximal among all $\s$-connected $G$-integrations of $A$: for any $\s$-connected $G$-integration $\G$ there exists a unique \'etale, surjective, morphism of $G$-principal groupoid $\Sigma_G(A)\to\G$. \end{enumerate} \end{theorem}

 \begin{proof} We start by defining $\Sigma_G(A)$ so that (b) holds.
 Let $\tilde{G}$ be the 1-connected Lie group integrating $\gg$ and let $\G\tto X$ be some $\s$-connected $G$-integration of $A$.
-Applying Lie's 2nd Theorem (\cite{CrainicFernandes:lecture}) we obtain a commutative diagram of groupoid morphisms:
+Applying Lie's 2nd Theorem (\cite{CrainicFernandes:lectures}) we obtain a commutative diagram of groupoid morphisms

 where $\tilde{\iota}$ and $\iota$ are the morphisms integrating $i:X\rtimes \gg\to A$.
-Since $\Sigma(A)\to \G$ is a covering of Lie groupoids, it follows that:
+Since $\Sigma(A)\to \G$ is a covering of Lie groupoids, it follows that

 is a discrete, bundle of Lie groups in the center of the isotropy.
 It is also a normal sub-bundle of groups as will be shown in Proposition \ref{prop:normal}.
-Hence, the quotient:
+Hence, the quotient

 is a $\s$-connected Lie groupoid integrating $A$ and the diagram above factors: